Gondioc: Fall of Emperor Majorian

 Under Emperor Majorian, Gondioc evolved from a regional foederati leader into a significant Roman ally with an established territorial base.
 His strength lay in diplomatic agility: he supported Majorian and provided troops but avoided risky undertakings.
-This enabled him to survive Majorian’s downfall and expand his own authority amid the ensuing power vacuum.
-After Majorian’s death, Ricimer dominated Italy, while Gaul fractured into spheres controlled by Aegidius (Soissons), Theodoric II (Aquitaine), and Gondioc north of the Alps.
+This enabled him to survive Majorian's downfall and expand his own authority amid the ensuing power vacuum.
+After Majorian's death, Ricimer dominated Italy, while Gaul fractured into spheres controlled by Aegidius (Soissons), Theodoric II (Aquitaine), and Gondioc north of the Alps.

 Magister militia per Gallias

-Between 461 and 473, Gondioc shifted from being Ricimer’s ally to an autonomous regional ruler.
+Between 461 and 473, Gondioc shifted from being Ricimer's ally to an autonomous regional ruler.
 He helped maintain Roman influence in Gaul, and in 463 the emperor appointed him magister militum, commander of the Roman forces in Gaul.
 His position was strengthened by his kinship with Ricimer.
 In addition to his traditional role as military commander, Gundioc also appeared to have intervened in ecclesiastical affairs, specifically in a dispute over episcopal succession.

 Roman authority in Gaul continued to erode.
 The uprising of Euric ended Roman power in southern Gaul, and Emperor Anthemius' conflict with Ricimer further diminished imperial influence.

 As Roman structures collapsed, various groups competed for control in Gaul.
 Gondioc fought primarily against the Franks, Alemanni, and the usurper Aegidius.
 Nevertheless, he expanded Burgundian power northward and northwestward, reaching beyond Langres and near Solothurn by 469.
 His eldest son Gundobad became commander-in-chief of the Roman army in Italy, appointed to that post in 472 by Emperor Olybrius.
 Not long before during the same year, Gondioc had killed Emperor Anthemius at Ricimer's request.

 Death

 Gondioc's death date remains a subject of confusion and debate.
-Historian Herwig Wolfram places Gondioc's death date around 470, while Kaiser uses a much broader range between 463 and 472, and Kaiser considers he probably died before 467.
+Historian Herwig Wolfram places Gondioc's death date around 470, while Kaiser uses a much broader range between 463 and 472, postulating that he probably died before 467.
 Other sources place Gondioc's death year as late 474, but there is little evidence in the sources to confirm such a date.
 His brother Chilperic I succeeded him.
-After Chilperic I's death, Burgundy was divided between the surviving sons, Chilperic II, Gundobad, Godegisel and Godomar.
+After Chilperic I's death, Burgundy was divided between the surviving sons of Gundioc, Chilperic II, Gundobad, Godegisel and Godomar.
 The oldest among them, Gundobad, effectively became king and took up his residence at Lyon, whereas Godegisel resided in Geneva, and the other two likely resided in Vienna and Valence.
 It is assumed that both Godomar and Chilperic II had died in 476/77 and only Godegisel and Gundobad shared rule after the death of Chilperic I.